civol/HDLRuby/README.md

 <enum> = senumerator(<typ>,<size>) <block>
 ```

-Where `enum` is a Ruby variable referring to the enumerator, `typ` is the data type and `size` is the number of the elements to enumerate, and `block` is the block that implements the access to an element by index.
+Where `enum` is a Ruby variable referring to the enumerator, `typ` is the data type, `size` is the number of the elements to enumerate, and `block` is the block that implements the access to an element by index.
 For example, an enumerator on a memory could be defined as follows:

 ```ruby
     bit[8][-8].inner mem: [ _h01, _h02, _h03, _h04, _h30, _h30, _h30, _h30 ]